The Ultimate Coron Travel Guide

 Private Boat Trips

-There were only the 2 of us on our boat as we wanted a private experience and to beat the crowds to the islands sights.
+There were only the 2 of us on our boat as we wanted a private experience and to beat the crowds to the sights of the islands.
 The price for our boat, guide and captain for the day was 2500PHP.
 Compare this to El Nido where 8,000php will get you a private tour).
-Various popular tour companies will quote 3000-4500php for this, however our guesthouse arranged it for us for what is considered the normal price.
+Various popular tour companies will quote 3000-4500php for this, however, our guesthouse arranged it for us for what is considered the normal price.
 Some people have mentioned you can go to the town pier and go directly to the boat drivers for a similar price (always negotiate!)

 What to bring?

-On the private tour you can take your own food and drink purchased in the local market on the dock beforehand.
+On the private tour, you can take your own food and drink purchased in the local market on the dock beforehand.
 Your guide and captain will prepare these for you while you are exploring the lakes and reefs.
-We took left over pizza for our lunch and a watermelon for a refreshing snack.
+We took leftover pizza for our lunch and watermelon for a refreshing snack.
 When we came out from snorkelling we found the watermelon cut up delicately for us.
-If you purchase fish they will cook this for you and prepare the delicious meal.
+If you purchase fish they will cook this for you and prepare a delicious meal.

 If you choose a private tour you want to push for the earliest departure you can get.
-Usually all boats can only depart after 8am when they have the coastguards go ahead.
-We wanted to be on the water before the other boats leave at 9am so we could enjoy no crowds at the first few spots.
+Usually, all boats can only depart after 8 am when they have the coastguards go ahead.
+We wanted to be on the water before the other boats left at 9 am so we could enjoy no crowds at the first few spots.
 It takes some negotiating to encourage the boatman to leave early so be prepared to hustle.
 Everyone is on island time so a little persuading can go a long way.

 Group Boat Trips